tutek1/DTLabs/02_Player/lab02.md

 > aside positive
 > Notice that our code runs in the `_physics_process()` function.
 This is because of 2 reasons:
 > 1. We want the player to respond to our inputs.
 That means we need to check for changes very quickly, ideally every frame.
-> 2. We could just use the `_process()` function, but since we are working with a `CharacterBody3D`, which uses physics, we use the `_physics_process()` to synchronize our changes with the physics engine.
+> 2. We could simply use the `_process()` function, but since we are working with a `CharacterBody3D`, which uses physics, we use the `_physics_process()` to synchronize our changes with the physics engine.
 This avoids visual artifacts and physics glitches.

 #### Task
 Let's do the same with the **Z-axis**, but try it on your own.
-If you are stuck, continue to the next section that has the solution.
+If you are stuck, proceed to the next section, which contains the solution.